Want help studying but can’t afford a tutor?

 This is a good place to start to learn the format of the questions, how the analogies are put together, and ways to identify them.
 There are also practice tests available on this website along with the requisite ads interspersed with the material.

 Study Guide Zone also offers basic Free Miller Analogies resources; an explanation of the exam and practice tests.
 The answers offer very short, pointed descriptions of the terms and how they are related but do not go into detail.

 Something a Little Different

 If you are already comfortable with the format of analogies but want practice in determining logical relationships or want to get your mind thinking along those terms, go ahead and try these “workout” questions from Mensa.
-While they are not a qualifying determination for membership (although the MAT can function as such, read about Taking the MAT for Mensa), these questions will exercise your mind and challenge you to think in very logical and structured ways.
+While they are not a qualifying determination for membership, these questions will exercise your mind and challenge you to think in very logical and structured ways.

 This puzzle site will entertain as well as exercise your brain.
 It might be just the thing to take a break from all the wordy analogies and jog your brain into thinking along different lines.

 There are more places to go for help studying for the MAT.
 You can find more from Top 5 Free Online Miller Analogies Test Resources.
 Just remember that practice makes progress and any studying you do will pay off in the end.